georgeweigt/quantum-gates/README.md

+Quantum gates are rotation matrices that preserve the unit magnitude of a state vector.
+`quantum-gates.h` implements component arithmetic that is equivalent to multiplication by rotation matrices.

-The following quantum gates are implemented in quantum-gates.h
+The following quantum gates are implemented in `quantum-gates.h`

 ```
 init		Ground state